Johor Darul Ta'zim F.C.: Supporters

-Boys of Straits (formerly known as Southern Trooper) is the name of the official supporters of the Johor Darul Ta'zim.
+In 2022, Johor Darul Ta'zim had five million followers on social media, the highest among Malaysian sports clubs.
+Boys of Straits (formerly known as Southern Trooper) is the name of the official supporters of the club.
 The main colours of the supporters are usually blue with a red scarf and banners, like the team's kits colours.
 The supporters always bring drums and large colorful flags to the stadiums.

 Known for their constant singing, drumming, and rallying team throughout a match, they have consistently built-up the spirit of togetherness and camaraderie among the fans of the club's home and away matches.
 It caught the attention of Hong Kong media during the 2016 AFC Cup quarter-final match with South China AA when they singled out South China's captain Chan Wai Ho for verbal abuse during the second leg of the tie.

 Inter Johor Firm was created to support Johor Darul Ta'zim.
 The early aim of the creation of IJF was to protect JDT fans in away games.
 But when the fan groups went over capacity, IJF were implicated with a football hooliganism scandal.
 In late 2014, IJF was officially banned by the club's president to enter any home or away matches.

-Other small supporters' groups are Sini Laken, Flag Pole, Brotherhood Johor, and JDT-Sg (Singapore-based group).

 Rivalries

-Pahang
+Sri Pahang

-The rivalry with Pahang began to develop in 2013 after a 3–2 loss in the club's debut in the Malaysia Super League, and an event of overcrowding and crowd trouble during the Malaysia FA Cup semi-final second leg match at Darul Makmur Stadium on 28 May 2013.
+The rivalry with Sri Pahang began to develop in 2013 after a 3–2 loss in the club's debut in the Malaysia Super League, and an event of overcrowding and crowd trouble during the Malaysia FA Cup semi-final second leg match at Darul Makmur Stadium on 28 May 2013.

 Since then, it has developed into an intense and fiery competition between both sides.
 It has also created an immense atmosphere for supporters and fans of both sides.